 “Healthy striving is self-focused: How can I improve?
 Perfectionism is other-focused: What will they think?
 Perfectionism is a hustle.
 (Brené Brown)”

 When we try to be perfectionist, we are not proving anything about ourselves, we are always trying to hide and defend our fears of mistake and failure.

 A fear which we impose on ourselves without any external pressure.

-It is absolutely fine if you are trying to make your website design look good and attractive.
+It is absolutely fine (and essential) if you are trying to make your blog design look good and attractive.